All Products

 Note

-• To select the SQL operations to sync for a database or table, right-click the object in the Selected Objects section and select the required SQL operations from the dialog box.
+• To select the SQL operations to synchronize at the database or table level, right-click the object in the Selected Objects box and choose the operations in the dialog box.

-• To filter data, right-click the table to be synchronized in Selected Objects and set the filter condition in the dialog box that appears.
+• To set WHERE conditions for data filtering, right-click the table in the Selected Objects box and configure the filter conditions.
 For more information, see Set filter conditions.

 Note